epfl-ada/ada-2021-project-nameerror/README.md

 * Milestone 3 (5.12.2021) - Selecting the relevant information for the data story.
 Make a first draft
 * Milestone 4 (12.12.2021) - Have visualizations ready on the webpage as well as an outline for the data story
 * Milestone 5 (17.12.2021) - Finishing touches and improvements on the data story and the design of the webpage

+## (OLD) Questions for TAs
+* We thought about creating some baseline statistics from randomly sampling the Quotebank dataset to make our conclusion more robust.
+Is this a viable solution?